 This article was first published in March 2025.
 Future relevant additions and amendments will be noted here.

-11 April 2025: We added answers to two new FAQS: "What is the best TV for long-term use?" and "What month is the best month to buy a TV?"
+11 April 2025: We answered two new FAQs: "What is the best TV for long-term use?" and "What month is the best month to buy a TV?".

 Harvey Isitt is a Tech Writer and Reviewer for Empire, What's The Best, and other brands.
 He specialises in soundbars, speakers, TVs, cameras, and home cinema setups – if it makes your movies look or sound better, he's tested it.
 From Dolby Atmos sound systems to multiroom audio, he's all about finding the best setups for film lovers.